PortfolioEffect/PE-HFT-R/README.md

 			install.packages(c("rJava", "ggplot2"))

-### Build R Package and Documentation
+### Install Main Package
-You are are building PortfolioEffect package from source, check out the source code from this repository and use R build tools to create a package:
+Package builds are available from [website downloads][].
+If you are building PortfolioEffect from source, check out its source code from this repository and use R build tools to create a package:

 			R CMD build PortfolioEffect
 			R CMD Rd2pdf PortfolioEffect